Jean-Henri-Guillaume Krombach

-Jean-Henri-Guillaume Krombach, also known as Johann Heinrich Wilhelm Krombach (16 September 1791 in Moers – 23 February 1881 in Luxembourg City) was a German-Luxembourgian pharmacist and botanist.
+Jean-Henri-Guillaume Krombach, also known as Johann Heinrich Wilhelm Krombach (16 September 1791 in Moers – 23 February 1881 in Luxembourg City) was a German-Luxembourgish pharmacist and botanist.

+Career

 He initially worked as an assistant pharmacist in a number of German cities (Soest, Mainz and Aachen), then in 1815 relocated as a pharmacist to Diekirch, Luxembourg.
 From 1850 he served as a pharmacist in the nearby town of Ettelbruck.

 Beginning in 1830 he taught classes in natural sciences at schools in Diekirch and Ettelbruck.
-In 1871 he was named president of the Société de botanique du Grand-Duché de Luxembourg.
+He was chosen to lead the Société de botanique du Grand-Duché de Luxembourg in 1871.

+Achievements

 In 1875, he published "Flore du grand-duché de Luxembourg.
 Plantes phanérogames" (Flora of the Grand Duchy of Luxembourg; phanerogams).
 He is the taxonomic authority of the subtribe Olyrinae (family Poaceae).